 FAQs

 We hope you’ll find all the information you need on the Reading Foot & Ankle Unit here on our website.
 Please see below for answers to a number of frequently asked questions.
-If you can’t find what you’re looking for, please call us on 0118 922 6903 and we’ll be happy to assist you further.

 No, it’s possible to seek private treatment from a consultant or specialist without being referred by your GP.
 However, the British Medical Association (BMA) believes that, in most cases, it is best practice for patients to be referred for specialist treatment by their GP.
 Also, If you are insured, your insurance company may require you to be referred by your GP (please check with your chosen insurer).

-As above.
+As above

 The ‘patient enquiry form’ collects together all the essential information that the hospital and surgeon will require in order to safely and efficiently deal with your particular issue.
 You can also provide these details to one of our secretaries over the phone on 0845 388 6102.